stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 * Retrieve a full list of group memberships for an account
 * Retrieve a full list of group members (as group membership pairings) for a group

 In all cases, the process is fundamentally the same.
 Consider the first case as example.
-If you want to find a specific group mapping on a specific account,  you'll need to search the group memberships for the associated `account` resource:
+If you want to find a specific group mapping on a specific account,  you'll need to search the group memberships for the associated `group` resource:

 **Example Request**

     try:
-        group_membership = account.group_memberships.search({'name': 'Group Name'})[0]
+        group = [g for g in account.group_memberships if g.group.name == 'My Group Name'][0]
+        print(group.href)
     except IndexError:
-        print("Requested group membership not found.")
+        print('Account is not part of the requested group.')

 If you know the name exactly, you can use an [attribute search](#search-attribute) (e.g., "name=") or, if you only know a small part, you can use a [filter search](#search-filter) (e.g., "My*") to narrow down the selection.